Taut fillings: Abstract

 \section{Abstract}

-Sleator, Tarjan, and Thurston asked: Given a triangulation $\sigma$ of the 2-sphere, what is the minimum number of tetrahedra needed to extend $\sigma$ to a triangulation of the ball?
-Call this minimum $\mathrm{tetvol}(\sigma)$.
-Let $X$ be the integral 2-cycle associated to an orientation of $\sigma$, and let $\mathrm{Zvol}(\sigma)$ be the minimum $L_1$-norm of an integral 3-chain $M$ with $\del M = X$.
-We show that $\mathrm{Zvol}(\sigma) = \mathrm{tetvol}(\sigma)$, and any optimal $M$ arises from an extension of $\sigma$ to a simplicial complex homeomorphic to the 3-ball.
-This complex is shellable, and `flag': Every clique in its 1-skeleton occurs as a simplex.
-The key to the proof is the general fact that any optimal filling of an integral $n$-cycle splits under disjoint union, connected sum, and more generally what we call almost disjoint union, where summands are supported on sets that overlap in at most $n+1$ vertices.
+Let $\sigma$ be a simplicial triangulation of the 2-sphere, $X$ the associated integral 2-cycle.
+A filling of $X$ is an integral 3-chain $M$ with $\del M = X$; a taut filling is one with minimal $L_1$-norm.
+We show that any taut filling arises from an extension of $\sigma$ to a simplicial complex homeomorphic to the 3-ball.
+The filling is \emph{clean}: it has no repeated tetrahedron, and its support complex is a clean simplicial complex.
+This support complex is shellable and flag: every clique in its 1-skeleton occurs as a simplex.
+The key to the proof is the general fact that any taut filling of an $n$-cycle splits under disjoint union, connected sum, and more generally what we call almost disjoint union, where summands are supported on sets that overlap in at most $n+1$ vertices.
+We used AI to formalize and prove in Lean the splitting theorem and the resulting cleanness, shellability, and flagness results.